 Tainan's Eternal Golden Castle (also known as Erkunshen Battery 二鯤鯓砲台) is one of the best preserved Qing Dynasty era forts in Taiwan.
-It features a moat, large walls, huge era cannons, and live canon firing at certain times in the day.
+It features a moat, large walls, huge era cannons, and live canon firing at certain times of the day.
 It is definitely worth a stop on your trip to Tainan... (see more)

 Chikan Tower (Fort Provintia) 赤崁樓 (普羅民遮城)

 Chikan Tower (aka the former Fort Provintia 普羅民遮城) is one of the most fascinating historical buildings in all of Taiwan.
-Originally built as a fort by the Dutch in the 1653, it was later made into two Chinese temples.
+Originally built as a fort by the Dutch in 1653, it was later made into two Chinese temples.
 Now it is a popular place for students to pray for good grades...(see more)

 1661 Tainan Warship Museum (1661台灣船園區)

 The 1661 Tainan Warship Museum features a full-scale replica of a Taiwanese boat built in 1706 (pictured above) by Koxinga.
 With these ships, he was able to capture Taiwan from the Dutch.
 Price: 50 NT per person.